 Search for the first free or unused IPv4 network within an IPv4 block.

-A free or unused IP network is a network that does not yet exist, or that already exists but that does not have any assigned IP addresses (other than the network ID, gateway, and broadcast addresses).
+A free or unused IP network is a network that doesn't yet exist, or that already exists but that doesn't have any assigned IP addresses (other than the network ID, gateway, and broadcast addresses).

 An Address Manager configuration can have many IP blocks and each IP block can have many IP networks.
 You can use the Find Available IPv4 Networks function to quickly create or locate the first available IPv4 network.
 You can search through all blocks in your configuration, or you can search within a specific block.

 The search displays only IPv4 networks to which you have at least view access rights.
 If Address Manager finds an unallocated network, you are directed to the network address page.
 If Address Manager cannot find an unallocated network, it tries to find a block that has sufficient free space to create the network of the desired size.
 In this case, only blocks to which you have access rights to add networks are considered.
 If there's no match, a message appears indicating that no free IPv4 network was found within the range.